COVID-19 Rapid Testing

 The schools and colleges testing programme, using rapid lateral flow tests to find asymptomatic staff and pupils and those who have coronavirus (COVID-19) but do not have symptoms, is playing an important role in breaking chains of transmission and is continuing.

 We continue our commitment to ensuring that our school community remains as safe as possible and our testing site has been fully operational since January 2021 to enable us to do so.
-By using our extensive Sports Hall facilities, we have been able to ensure we are fully compliant and, at the same time, ensure that our students have an element of privacy when administering the test.
-The photographs below illustrate the layout of our testing facilities and what students can expect when they arrive at the testing centre.

 You need to REPORT each test result